flexiblepower/powermatcher-documentation/SimplePMCluster.md

 ### Configuring the Concentrator

-A `Concentrator` instance is created in the same way as the `Concentrator`.
+A `Concentrator` instance is created in the same way as the `Auctioneer`.
 Keep the default values, except for `Price update rate`, which will be set to `10` seconds.

 ![Configuring the Concentrator](concentrator_config.png)